 Getting the proper hydration is luckily an easy fix for those having throat pain for this reason.
 There are two important things to remember when it comes to staying hydrated.
-Firstly, you need to hydrate hours before actually singing, so don't think that a quick glass of water right before you start will do that much good.
-It's better than nothing for sure, but you want to stay ready so you don't have to get ready when it comes to hydration.
+Firstly, you need to hydrate hours before actually singing, so don't think that quick glass of water right before you start will do that much good.
+It's better than nothing for sure, but you want to stay ready, so you don't have to get ready when it comes to hydration.

 Give your voice a break from time to time!
 As a studio vocalist who often has multiple projects to sing a day, I make sure to space my gigs out and keep myself on voice rest in the in-between time (very minimal talking!).
-The last thing I would want to do is work on all my projects back to back to back each day.
+The last thing I would want to do is work on all my projects back to back each day.

 If you're actively working on growing your musical skill and want to put in several hours at a time, try switching between singing, playing an instrument, studying other singers, and learning music theory to allow your throat and vocal cords to rest.